OR TZEDEK Frequently Asked Questions

 What is the program content for Or Tzedek?

-Workshops will cover learning on root-cause social justice, the Chicago’s political landscape and issue areas, organizing strategy and skills and Jewish text, tradition and practice around social justice.
+Workshops will cover: understanding a root cause analysis for social justice issues, the Chicago political landscape and important issue areas, organizing strategy and concrete community organizing skills, and Jewish text, tradition, history, and practice around social justice.

 What’s Jewish about this program?

 Inspired by Hillel’s question, “If not now, when?”
 Or Tzedek provides teens with a Jewish framework to explore their social justice identities and gives them the tools to build a better world.